rokwire/rokwire-building-blocks-api/profileservice/README.md

 pip install -r requirements.txt

 ### Configuration
-the necessary configuration should be configured in configure file (will be implemented later)
+The necessary configuration should be configured in configure file (will be implemented later)

 ### Run application
-run /restservice/profile_rest_service.py and check http://localhost
+Run ```python restservice/profile_rest_service.py``` and the profile building block should be running at http://localhost:5000
-the detailed api information is in the rokwire.yaml with swagger format
+The detailed API information is in rokwire.yaml in the OpenAPI Spec 3.0 format.